 Finding your Why is the subject of Simon Sinek’s TED Talk on "How Great Leaders Inspire Action.”
-Sinek’s presentation is the third most popular TED Talk of all-time.
+Sinek’s presentation is the second most popular TED Talk of all time.
 The talk introduced his golden circle principle and Start With Why concept.

 So what’s all this mean?
 Let’s break it down into the What, How, and Why.

 Every organization on the planet knows What they do.
 These are products they sell or the services they offer.

 Some organizations know How they do it.
 These are the things that make them special or set them apart from their competition.

 Very few organizations know Why they do what they do.
 Why is not about making money.
 That’s a result.
 Why is a purpose, cause, or belief.
 It’s the very reason your organization exists.
 How about a real-world example?
 Let’s take Nike.

 Nike sells high-quality athletic shoes and other equipment.